 All funding applications must be made using the following forms:

-All the forms except for the Résumé page may be completed in English.
+All forms may be completed in English, except for the Résumé page, which must be submitted in French.

 Submission of Letters of Intent

 - Submission of letters of intent: Applications submit a lettre d’intention [Letter of Intent] by e-mail to subventionsIRSST@IRSSTirsst.qc.ca.